Kindness in Action!

-Motivated by this simple, yet powerful, idea — and supported by over 60 national partner organizations — No Name-Calling Week is celebrated each year in schools across the nation.
+Motivated by the simple, yet powerful, idea — and supported by over 60 national partner organizations — No Name-Calling Week is celebrated each year in schools across the nation.

-Be one of the brave, and join us in celebrating No Name-Calling Week January 16-20, 2017.
+Join us in celebrating No Name-Calling Week January 15-20, 2018.
 Whether you’re a teacher, student, community organizer, bus driver, guidance counselor, coach, or librarian, show you care by organizing a week of activities at your school aimed at ending name-calling once and for all.
 Register to receive updates and offers!

 From Fiction to Reality